-- Develop or enhance existing measures to sustain and increase Australian exporters' open access to as many markets as possible and support them diversify their markets. - Increase funding of DFAT to initiate and progress more free trade agreements.
+- The Government should develop or enhance existing measures to sustain and increase Australian exporters' open access to as many markets as possible and support them diversify their markets. - There should be increased funding of DFAT to initiate and progress more free trade agreements.